-- Decisions on the Codes of Liberalisation of Capital Movements and Current Invisible Operations (1961 and subsequent amendments). - Decisions related to the Declaration on International Investment and Multinational Enterprises (1976 and subsequent amendments).
+- A) OECD Decisions and other legally binding instruments - Decisions on the Codes of Liberalisation of Capital Movements and Current Invisible Operations (1961 and subsequent amendments). - Decisions related to the Declaration on International Investment and Multinational Enterprises (1976 and subsequent amendments).